 In 2021 since the Taliban took over the Afghan government, girls' progress and access to education has been paused.
-In September 2021, boys from grades seven through twelve were called to resume school, while girls were not called back.
-180 Boys and girls in grades one to six resumed school.
+In September 2021, boys from grades seven through twelve were called to resume school, while girls were not called back.154 Boys and girls in grades one to six resumed school.
 Although the Taliban promised that girls would continue education under their rule, the obstacles they have created indicate otherwise.
 The Taliban called for classes beyond sixth grade to be segregated, and only women were allowed to teach girls.
 While the Taliban promised that the girls would be allowed to go back to school, according to Islamic regulations, this turned out to be a false promise.
 On March 23, 2022, the first day of the school year in Afghanistan, girls who went to start schools found the schools were closed to them and had to return home in utter disappointment.
 In addition to that Afghanistan currently struggles with a significant shortage of teachers and primarily female teachers.
-It is estimated that female teachers make up around a third of the total number of teachers in Afghanistan, with the ratio being lower in rural areas than urban areas.
-181 The Taliban requirement for only female teachers to teach girls will naturally limit girls from attending schools, given the lack of female teachers.
+It is estimated that female teachers make up around a third of the total number of teachers in Afghanistan, with the ratio being lower in rural areas than urban areas.155 The Taliban requirement for only female teachers.